infoactive/data-design/README.md

 > Licensed under a Creative Commons BY-NC-SA 4.0 license.
 This work is not affiliated with or endorsed
 > by the original authors.

-Basically all you're saying is, "Hey, this was originally made by these peeps, go check it out.
+About all you're saying is, "Hey, this was originally made by these peeps, go check it out.
 Any edits to this were made by me, not them."
 Pretty reasonable, right?

 ### Non-Commercial